 The defining separation between Vengeance and XL/Fort Mac is the utilization of the skid-steer transmission.
-It’s driving characteristics are most comparable to a mixture between a skid-steer loader and a traditional golf cart.
+It’s driving characteristics are most comparable to a mixture between a skid-steer loader and a traditional snowmobile.
 In forward position, pushing the control levers forward engages the transmission – and the vehicle moves forward.
 The more throttle applied, the faster it will go.
 Pulling the control levers back applies the vehicle’s brakes.
 The more pressure applied, the more brakes are applied.
 Thus, in order to make a sharp left side turn, the operator would firmly pull back on the left control lever (to apply brakes) while pushing the right side forward (to apply power).
 Vengeance will “skid” on the left side wheels while the right side powers the turn.

 When going down a steep hill with no throttle input, Vengeance will naturally want to roll down freely.
 Users will pull back on the control levers to apply brakes.
 The more brakes applied, the slower Vengeance will go down the hill.

 A CVT clutch system provides a rougher ride over hydrostatic when traversing over large obstacles such as logs.
 When coming up to a log, the operator will push the control levers forward and gently input throttle.
 Vengeance will quickly “bounce” over the log.